-A. Families, who are requesting permission to transfer shall be in "Good Standing" under the terms of their lease and leave the premises in a condition satisfactory to management.

-- B. The remaining adult member of a resident family, legally on the lease, will be allowed to remain in occupancy but will be required to transfer to an appropriate size and type of unit. - C. Resident initiated transfer requests during the first twelve (12) months of tenancy will be for Medical, Natural Disaster, Safety and Security and Emergency situations only and will require the approval of the Agent. - D. The number of units offered to a family transferring will be one unless there is a hardship situation as determined by the Agent.
+- A. Families who are requesting permission to transfer in situations described in 4.4 (A), (B) (F) and (H) above shall be in "Good Standing" under the terms of their lease.
+All other transfers, which are transfers based on the health and well being of the Tenant, can occur regardless of the status of the Tenant provided, however, that the transfer does not waive any of the Landlord's rights to pursue an eviction action against the Tenant.
+All Tenants must leave the premises in a condition satisfactory to management. - B. The remaining adult member of a resident family, legally on the lease, will be allowed to remain in occupancy but will be required to transfer to an appropriate size and type of unit.
+Foster care adults and live-in-aides do not have any rights under the lease. - C. Resident initiated transfer requests during the first twelve (12) months of tenancy will be for Medical, Natural Disaster, Safety and Security, Section 504 Compliance, and Emergency situations only and will require the approval of the Agent. - D. The number of units offered to a family transferring will be one unless there is a hardship situation as determined by the Agent.